raganwald/javascript-allonge-six/manuscript/markdown/Objects, Mutation, and State/iterables.md

 //=> {"array":[10,8,6,4,2],"index":4}
 ~~~~~~~~

 And we can go back and forth between them.
-For example, if we want a lazy map of an array, we can use the `mapIterableWith` function to return a lazy iterable.
+For example, if we want a lazy map of an array, we can use the `mapIterableWith` function to return a lazy collection.
 And as we just noted, we can use `.from` to eagerly gather any iterable into a collection.

 ### summary

-Iterators are a JavaScript feature that allow us to separate the concerns of how to iterate over a collection from what we want to do with the elements of a collection. *Iterable* collections can be iterated over or gathered into another collection, either lazily or eagerly.
+Iterators are a JavaScript feature that allow us to separate the concerns of how to iterate over a collection from what we want to do with the elements of a collection. *Iterable* ordered collections can be iterated over or gathered into another collection, either lazily or eagerly.

 Separating concerns with iterators speaks to JavaScript's fundamental nature: It's a language that *wants* to compose functionality out of small, singe-responsibility pieces, whether those pieces are functions or objects built out of functions.